Seatis/my-teaching-materials/team-project/hotel-booking/currency.md

 The `/api/hotels/1/balances/` endpoint should have a possible `currency` parameter.
 If it is provided it should give back the whole balance in only that currency.
 Use [fixer](http://fixer.io/) for the exchange rate.
 The current exchange rate is sufficient.

+### Exchange on real date

+When the `/api/hotels/1/balances/` endpoint exchanges the balances, it should convert the currencies based on the date of the transactions.
+The program should cache the exchange rates to the database to not initiate the http request on each transaction exchange.